 - Nutritious food → strong people.

-“Bread from stones” as a social vision
+"Bread from Stones" as a Social Vision

 - A healthy society through natural food.

-Impact history – from outsider to pioneer
+History of Impact – from Outsider to Pioneer

 Today, soil research confirms:

-- Stone flour improves soil structure.
+- Rock dust improves soil structure.

 - It promotes microbial life in the soil.

-- They strengthen plants and soil naturally,
+- they strengthen plants and soil naturally,

-- They enable gentle cycles instead of dependence on chemical fertilizers.
+- they enable gentle cycles instead of dependence on chemical fertilizers.

 For projects like Steinkraft, Hensel's work is not just a piece of history, but a source of inspiration and confirmation that mineral fertilization can have the future he once foresaw.